Office of Climate & Culture

-Welcome to the office for School Climate & Culture!
+Welcome to the office OF School Climate & Culture!

 If you are wondering what we do and how we serve our students and staff, we invite you to continue reading.
 The SCC office collaborates with school, district, county, community organizations and stakeholders to advance supports and interventions for all students in the SCESD.
 Our staff provides training, technical assistance, monitoring, as well as, policy development by working collaboratively with district wide staff and the community at large.